-Would you like to contact J.C. about a storytelling, consulting, speaking or interview opportunity?
+Would you like to contact J.C. about a storytelling, speaking or interview opportunity?
 He’d love to hear from you.

 LINKEDIN CLIENT TESTIMONIALS